 You just have to mount it on the door jamb using the included screws (so you’ll need a power drill and a Phillips screwdriver).
 You might also need a chisel and a hammer if you want to install the lock on a tight-fitting door.

-According to the manufacturer, it can withstand up to 800 lbs of force that is substantial although you’ll still need to use a high-quality deadbolt.
+According to the manufacturer, it can withstand up to 800 lbs of force which is substantial although you’ll still need to use a high-quality deadbolt.
 If you ask me, I think the above-mentioned door barricade is a better choice if your primary goal is to prevent kick-ins and other full force attacks.

 One major advantage of this lock over a door barricade is that you don’t have to bend each time you want to lock or unlock it because it should be installed above the door knob.
 So it’s somewhat easier to handle than a door barricade.
 This benefit can be especially important for the elderly or people with mobility issues.